silopolis/joplin-note-tabs/README.md

 - Open Joplin and navigate to `Tools > Options > Plugins`
 - Search for the plugin name and press install
 - Restart Joplin to enable the plugin
-- By default the panel will appear on the right side of the screen, see how to [place the panel](#place-the-panel)
+- By default, the panel will appear on the right side of the screen, see how to [place the panel](#place-the-panel)

 ### Manual